sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 Some things have changed compared to the previous sbatch script :

- * `#SBATCH --array 1-10%5` : will spawn independent tasks with ids from 1 to 10, and will manage them so that at most 5 run at the same time.
+ * `#SBATCH --array 1-10%5` : will spawn independent tasks with IDs from 1 to 10, and will manage them so that at most 5 run at the same time.
- * `#SBATCH -o test_array_log.%a.o` : the `%a` will take the value of the array task id.
+ * `#SBATCH -o test_array_log.%a.o` : the `%a` will take the value of the array task ID.
 So we will have 1 log file per task (so 10 files).
  * `$SLURM_ARRAY_TASK_ID` : changes value between the different tasks.
 This is what we use to execute the same script on different files (using `sed -n ${SLURM_ARRAY_TASK_ID}p`)